Masters Plastic Surgery

 Simple implant removal without capsule removal: Dr. Masters uses this technique when removing an intact implant inside a soft capsule that has retained its flexibility.
 It involves making an incision where the scar from the augmentation surgery is located.
 He removes only the implant.
 This approach involves minimal injury to the breast tissue and muscle, less discomfort, and a faster recovery.

 Implant removal with capsule removal: Called a total capsulectomy, this technique involves Dr. Masters removing both the implant and the capsule (scar tissue that surrounds the implant).
 He starts by making an incision in the breast fold or along the areola’s edge.
 Dr. Masters separates the capsule from the breast tissue, pectoral muscle, and the chest wall.
 He then removes the capsule either in one piece or in multiple pieces.
-If he is unable to remove any residual capsule he will cauterize, scrape or cut the capsule out.
-Sometimes the removal of the capsule causes significant damage to vital structures.
-If this is the case, Dr. Masters leaves a small amount of the capsule.
+If he is unable to remove any residual capsule he will cauterize, scrape or cut any residual capsule out.
+He will then wash the pocket out to ensure no particulate capsule is left behind.
 If an implant was placed under the muscle, he ensures the muscle is secured back in its normal position before closing the incision.
 Dr. Masters will send the capsule to a pathologist for analysis.
 Additionally, he takes photos of the capsules and implants for documentation.

 Implant removal with en bloc capsulectomy: An en bloc capsulectomy differs from a total capsulectomy because it involves removing the implant and scar tissue capsule from the breast intact.
 It is a more technically demanding procedure as it takes extra care to keep the delicate breast capsule intact.
 Dr. Masters makes incisions along the base of the breast (inframammary fold incision) when using this technique.